 Staffed by: Climate Change Coalition of Door County

-, Fish Creek, (Mile 16 of the 50, 62, and 100-mile routes) – Open 7:30am – 9:30 am
+Clark Park, Fish Creek, (Mile 16 of the 50, 62, and 100-mile routes) – Open 7:30am – 9:30 am

-Serving: Water, Gatorade, bananas, oranges, & bagels.
+Serving: Water, Gatorade, bananas, oranges, & bagels with peanut butter and cream cheese.

 Featured Item: Apple Cider donuts from Wood Orchard coffee from D.C.
 Chocolate Design and peeled hard-boiled eggs.